Ann West Figueredo

 Prior to Spectrem, Marlene began her career out of college in the fashion retail sector.
 She served as Vice President, Stores, for various national retail chains such as Children’s Place, and Aeropostale, a division of Macy’s Specialty Stores.
 In these roles, Marlene was responsible for scaling up brick and mortar stores from concept to nationwide expansion, with direct P&L responsiblity.
 At each of these respective organizations, she served on the organization’s Executive Committee.

-Marlene currently serves on Mayors Fund and served on the national Board of HRC until 2023 and has been recognized in the past for her community service.
+Marlene recently served on the National Board of the Human Rights Campaign and the Philadelphia City Fund.
 She is a recipient of the “Connector” award from Leadership Philadelphia acknowledging her as a top leader in the region for exemplifying “high quality leadership and concern for the common good”.
 In both 2009 and 2016 she received the Humanitarian Award from B’Nai Brith Philadelphia, and is also the recipient of the Advocacy Award from the Center for Civil Rights.

 Marlene resides in Center City Philadelphia with her wife Mindy and enjoys traveling, walking, cooking, biking, reading and time at the beach.